platformsh/platformsh-docs/sites/friday/src/get-started/flask/deploy/setup.md

 ```

-Next we need to generate the Flask template from cookiecutter.
+Next we need to generate the Flask template from Cookiecutter.
 If this is your first time generating a Flask
 Cookiecutter template, you will need to point to the full GitHub repository address:
 ```shell
 cookiecutter https://github.com/cookiecutter-flask/cookiecutter-flask.git